Having been at school for sixteen years, it’s very hard to get out of the ways in which you were taught and you learn when coming to uni.

 At university, lectures and seminars are only a starting point, providing you with a framework to develop your own ideas and opinions.
 They are there to explain and explore concepts and to provide you with a context for the issues you are studying.

 As (in most cases) you are given the topics of your lectures beforehand, along with references about where to find additional information and lecture notes, lots of students choose to go over the topic before the lecture.
-You can also use your lecturer's notes as a basis for yours, and then add to them in the lecture with anything additional the lecturer might say.
+You can also use your lecturer's notes as a basis for yours and then add to them in the lecture with anything additional the lecturer might say.

 This means that when you enter the lecture hall they have a good overview of the subject, and can challenge the lecturer’s views if you feel they are wrong.
-It’s good to challenge the lecturer’s views as long as you have the evidence to back it up.
+It’s good to challenge the lecturer’s views as long as you have the evidence to back them up.
 If you are wrong the lecturers will just explain why you are wrong and if you are right, you’ll feel great!

 This concept is then related back to academia, and the fact that when you write an essay you are essentially taking people’s songs, and therefore you should tell your audience where these songs came from.
 As well as someone’s work, this also includes terms, words and ideas, as well as paraphrasing.
 In this way, you can make it clear to the reader which ideas are yours and which ideas are someone else’s.

 Students find referencing a hard nut to crack, however the more that you read the style of academic papers the more you understand how it works.

 School and university are very different when writing essays.
 At school, an essay is there to show the reader how much you know, whereas at university it’s all about what you think.